-The Bank is subject to the Capital adequacy norms as per Master Circular on Basel-III Capital Regulations issued by the Reserve Bank of India ('RBI').
+The Bank is subject to the Capital adequacy norms as per Master Circular on Basel-III Capital Regulations July 2016 and amendments thereto issued by the Reserve Bank of India ('RBI').
 The Basel III capital regulation is being implemented in India from April 1, 2013 in phases and it will be fully implemented as on March 31, 2019.
 In view of the gradual phase-in of regulatory adjustments to the capital components under Basel III, certain specific prescriptions of Basel II capital adequacy framework shall also continue to apply till March 31, 2017.

-As at December 31, 2015, the capital of the Bank is higher than the minimum capital requirement as per Basel-III guidelines.
+As at December 31, 2016, the capital of the Bank is higher than the minimum capital requirement as per Basel-III guidelines.